pocket-id/website/docs/guides/proxy-services.md

 [Tinyauth](https://tinyauth.app/) is a lightweight authentication middleware designed specifically for homelabs.
 Currently it integrates with Traefik, Caddy and Nginx Proxy Manager.

-Refer to the offical [Tinyauth Pocket ID documentation](https://tinyauth.app/docs/guides/pocket-id.html) for detailed instructions on how to set up Tinyauth with Pocket ID.
+Refer to the official [Tinyauth Pocket ID documentation](https://tinyauth.app/docs/guides/pocket-id.html) for detailed instructions on how to set up Tinyauth with Pocket ID.

 ## Caddy